johnnyanigh/hello_world_testing/README.md

 #### c_cpp/cgreen ####

 C/C++ unit testing with the Cgreen framework.

-The examples come from the following site:
+The examples are taken from or based on the following site:

 https://cgreen-devs.github.io/